LivePersonInc/developer-center/pages/documents/RichMessaging/StructuredContent/FacebookMessengerTemplates/Carousel-Template.md

 The [Carousel template](https://developers.facebook.com/docs/messenger-platform/send-messages/template/generic#carousel) is a horizontally scrollable carousel of generic or button templates.

 The carousel includes a list of up to 10 generic or button cards that each can include:

 * text title
 * text subtitle
 * image
 * Up to 3 buttons (Facebook limitation) with either link, publish text or navigation button actions

-Below is an image of a carousel template with all type of button actions, including a link button and navigation button tap view:
+*Carousel example with all button actions, including a link button and navigation button tap view:*

 ![image alt text](img/fb_structuredcontent_image_6.png)